asimpletune/craigslist-roommate-ad/ad.md

 #### The Squire's Boudoir

-Many squire's songs have been written for heroes of old in this inspirational space.
+Many squires' songs have been written for heroes of old in this inspirational space.
 Due to its excellent location, the squire's boudoir arguable receives the most light in the house.
 It also has an excellent closet, capable of holding all of your master's armor with room left still for a large trunk of ointments and other embrocations.

 #### The Intern's Quarters